Home Depot’s Marketing Mix (4Ps) Analysis

 1. Warehouse-style stores

 Home Depot’s warehouse-style stores are where most sales transactions occur.
-However, the company also generates revenues through its online store, where customers can place their orders for delivery or for store pick-up.
+However, the company also generates revenues through its e-commerce websites, where customers can place their orders for delivery or for store pick-up.
 Home Depot also offers mobile apps that customers can use to locate stores and to place online orders.
 This part of the retail company’s marketing mix shows that the business maximizes its reach to the target market by integrating online technology.
-This combination of brick-and-mortar operations and e-commerce services in the marketing mix is a result of strategic goals derived from Home Depot’s mission statement and vision statement, which support seamless shopping experience for the broadest product selection.
+The combination of brick-and-mortar operations and e-commerce services in this marketing mix is a result of strategic goals derived from Home Depot’s mission statement and vision statement, which support a seamless shopping experience for the broadest product selection.

 Home Depot uses all types of tactics for its marketing communications strategy to promote its business and products.
-This part of the marketing mix refers to the communication activities used to engage the target consumers.
+This part of the marketing mix refers to the promotional mix of communication activities used to engage target buyers.
 Home Depot’s promotion activities include the following tactics:

 2. Personal selling (store personnel)